mathspp/mathspp/pages/02.blog/04.pydonts/enumerate-me/item.en.md

 !
 This laziness of `enumerate` is something common in Python, ! for example `range` and `zip` are also lazy.
 !
-Be sure to [subscribe] so you don't miss the Pydon'ts where !
+Be sure to [subscribe] to the newsletter so you don't miss the Pydon'ts where !
 I cover these concepts.

 The items that `enumerate` returns are 2-item tuples,